arjjjohnson/DH110-2021F/assignment08/readme.md

-# An Innovative Approach to Interrupt the Services & Treatment Landscape: A new way to support and connect individuals, families and practitioners (Evaluation of Arizona's Department of Health Webpages)
+# An Innovative Approach to Interrupt the Services & Treatment Landscape: A new way to support and connect individuals, families and practitioners
 ## **Amanda Johnson** ~ _Psychologist, UX Researcher_

 ### Introduction